I have the honor of working with many talented students at Northeastern. I am currently advising several Phd and undergraduate students:

 Are you thinking of applying to grad school?
-Are you interested in auditing algorithms, personalization algorithms, security and privacy on the Web, online social networks, network science?
+Are you interested in auditing algorithms, personalization algorithms, and security and privacy on the Web?
 If so, then you should apply to Northeastern!
 Northeastern has world-class faculty in these areas and the PhD program is expanding rapidly.

 Information for Prospective PhD Students